Todd Klein: Sandman

-As comics critic Alan Donald notes in this discussion at Silver Bullet Comic Books, "Klein's work on Sandman was not simply distinctive but revolutionary, and showed a trend that should have been followed.
-The letterer’s art would have been forced to the fore and one could have seen ou(r) beautiful synergistic art form become further enriched by this new trend."

 Technique

 To read about Klein's technique one need look no further than The DC Comics Guide to Coloring and Lettering Comics, published by Watson-Guptill Publications.
 In this guide, Klein gives a thorough review of how he mentally approaches a page and then goes about doing the actual lettering, either by hand (pen and ink), or by use of the computer (Adobe Illustrator).

 Computer lettering

 Klein saw the growing prevalence of computerized lettering in the early 1990s and quickly realized it was the wave of the future.
 He had met Comicraft owners Richard Starkings and John Gaushell at the 1993 San Diego Comic-Con, and in 1994, he asked them to help him get started with computer lettering by creating a few fonts based on Klein's hand lettering.
 Klein bought his first Macintosh computer in late 1994 and started learning how to make fonts himself.
 Since 1995, Klein has created a library of over 100 of his own fonts.

 The first book that Klein fully computer lettered was Image Comics' Deathblow #20.